Renaissance tour in Florence: the preciousness of Medicis’marble

 Highlights

-- The art of marbles and precious stones
+• The unique art of working with marbles and precious stones.

 Perfect for